chr1st0scli/rainlisp-vscode/README.md

 ```

 Once installed, you can hit Ctrl + F12, or cmd + F12 for MacOS, while working with a RainLisp file (*.rl), to run the code.

-## Release Notes

-### 0.0.2

-RainLisp Theme is now based on VSCode dark theme, so that it does not cancel out the default theme options for other languages.

-Changed the default evaluation key binding from Ctrl + F5 to Ctrl + F12, so that the default VSCode *Run Without Debugging* key binding is respected.

-### 0.0.1

-Initial release.